-We are extremely grateful to our Ambassadors.
+We are extremely grateful to and proud of our Ambassadors.

 They are individuals who are particularly well aligned to the overall purpose and mission of the Transparency Task Force, and have agreed to do what they can, when they can, to further the cause for greater transparency in financial services.